Black Girl (1966 film)

-Black Girl (La noire de...) is a 1966 French-Senegalese drama film, written and directed by Ousmane Sembène in his directorial debut.
+Black Girl (La noire de...) is a 1966 drama film, written and directed by Senegalese filmmaker Ousmane Sembène in his feature directorial debut.
 It is based on a short story from Sembène's 1962 collection Voltaique, which was in turn inspired by a real life incident.

-Black Girl stars Mbissine Thérèse Diop as Diouana, a young Senegalese woman who moves from Dakar, Senegal to Antibes, France to work for a French couple.
+It stars Mbissine Thérèse Diop as Diouana, a young Senegalese woman who moves from her native Dakar to Antibes, France, to work for a French couple.
 In France, Diouana hopes to continue her former job as a nanny and anticipates a new cosmopolitan lifestyle.
 However, upon her arrival in Antibes, Diouana experiences harsh treatment from the couple, who force her to work as a servant.
 She becomes increasingly aware of her constrained and alienated situation and starts to question her life in France.

 Black Girl is often considered the first Sub-Saharan African film by an African filmmaker to receive international attention.
 Although it was poorly received by Western film critics upon its initial release, by the 2010s it came to be seen as a classic of world cinema.

 Plot

 The plot continually shifts back and forth between Diouana's present life in France, where she works as a domestic servant, and flashbacks to her previous life in Senegal.

 In the flashbacks, it is revealed that she comes from a poor village outside Dakar.
-Most people are illiterate, and Diouana would roam the city looking for a job.
-One day, the character of 'Madame' comes to the square looking for a servant and selects Diouana from among the unemployed women.
+Most of her contemporaries are illiterate, and Diouana would roam the city looking for a job.
+One day, a Frenchwoman named 'Madame' comes to the square looking for a servant and selects Diouana from among the unemployed women.
 Diouana is chosen because she does not aggressively demand a job like the other women; unlike the others, she does not crowd forward demanding employment.
 Initially, Madame hires Diouana to care for her children in Dakar.
 As a gift, Diouana gives her employers a traditional mask that she had bought from a small boy for 50 guineas, and they display it in their home.
 When Diouana is not working, she goes for walks with her boyfriend.
 Monsieur and Madame then offer Diouana a job working for them in France.
 Diouana is thrilled and immediately begins dreaming of her new life in France.